-Mission: The Finance Department provides financial management support for the delivery of townwide services through the administration of financials, budgeting, accounts payable, purchasing and contracts, risk management and safety, billing and collections, payroll, and project development through best business practices.
+Mission: The Finance Department provides financial management support for the delivery of town-wide services through the administration of financials, budgeting, accounts payable, purchasing and contracts, risk management and safety, billing and collections, payroll, and project development through best business practices.

-- 1. To strengthen financial accountability throughout the organization. - a.
-Coordinate annual audit and prepare Comprehensive Annual Financial Report. - b.
-Review and update policies and procedures. - 2.
-To process and record all transactions accurately and timely. - a.
-File all required financial reports with state and/or federal agencies. - 3.
-To make financial information available to decision makers on a regular and timely basis. - 4.
-To evaluate and implement strategies to utilize technology for increased operating efficiency, effectiveness, and cost savings. - a.
-Continue to identify strategies for streamlining administrative processes. - b.
-Continue to increase knowledge among departments on the use of MUNIS financial system. - c.
-Increase use of EFTs with vendors.
+- 1. Strengthen financial accountability throughout the organization. - A Coordinate annual audit and prepare Comprehensive Annual Financial Report. - B Review and update policies and procedures. - 2.
+Process and record all transactions accurately and timely. - A File all required financial reports with state and/or federal agencies. - 3.
+Make financial information available to decision makers on a regular and timely basis.

+- 4. Evaluate and implement strategies to utilize technology for increased operating efficiency, effectiveness, and cost savings. - A Continue to identify strategies for streamlining administrative processes. - B Continue to increase knowledge among departments on the use of MUNIS financial system. - C Increase use of EFTs with vendors.